phac-nml/locidex/README.md

 - DNA and protein blast searches
 - Md5 hashing of alleles
 - Storage of results for post-processing in json format

+Gene annotation is notoriously inconsistent between different software and so it is **STRONGLY** recommended to use the same method for annotation of your database and what you will use to search. ie. if using prodigal for searching, use prodigal for constructing the database.

     locidex search -q ./example/search/NC_003198.1.fasta -d .example/build_db_mlst_out -o ./example/search/NC_003198_fasta -n 8 --annotate